 When it comes to human remains, stealing them or stealing from them (graverobbing) isn’t just a crime but a moral failing.
 In most cultures, death and burial are sacred, and disturbing the dead is unthinkable.

-In Glenda Cota’s case, the thieves stole something precious from her, but in many criminal cases, the accused has something precious taken from them - their freedom snatched from them.
+In Glenda Cota’s case, the thieves stole something precious from her, but in many criminal cases, the accused has something precious taken from them – their freedom snatched from them.
 If you have been accused of a crime, contact Territorial Law, LLC.
 Our firm can help only if you are being charged with this crime.